-The average fluoride concentration was below the operating range of 0.8-1mg/L. Although the average is below the operating range the levels have increased from the previous two years where averages were 0.69mg/L in 2020-21 and 0.49mg/L in 2019/2020.
-We are gradually increasing the fluoride concentration at IBWPP to ensure fluoride levels are consistently within the target optimum range in the future.
+The average fluoride concentration are within the operating range of 0.8-1mg/L. Westernport Water have been gradually increased the fluoride concentration at IBWPP to ensure fluoride levels are consistently within the target optimum range.
 As per the fluoride code of practice additional samples are taken due to the number of localities we supply to.
-Water sourced from the Melbourne system has fluoride levels within the operating range which causes a variance in fluoride levels across the localities for the year.